Edmundo Mireles Jr.

-Edmundo "Ed" Mireles, Jr. (born March 4, 1953) is a former special agent of the Federal Bureau of Investigation (FBI), known for his part in the 1986 FBI Miami shootout.
+Edmundo "Ed" Mireles, Jr. (born March 4, 1953) is an American former special agent of the Federal Bureau of Investigation (FBI), known for his part in the 1986 FBI Miami shootout.
 He was awarded the Medal of Valor (FBI Medal of Valor), and elected the Police Officer of the Year.

 Life and early career

 Edmundo Mireles was born in Alice and grew up in Beeville, Texas.
-He served in the United States Marine Corps from 1971 to 1973 and fought in two tours in Vietnam War, then graduated with a Bachelor of Business Administration from the University of Maryland in January 1979, and joined the FBI in September of the same year.
+He served in the United States Marine Corps from 1971 to 1973 and fought in two tours in the Vietnam War, then graduated with a Bachelor of Business Administration from the University of Maryland in January 1979, and joined the FBI in September of the same year.